 - Download Your Money Matters - England.

 - Download Your Money Matters - Northern Ireland.

 In Scotland, the government-funded Money and Pensions Service (MAPS) and Martin Lewis have split the cost of the £98,000 project to deliver the book to Scottish schools.
 The books are being delivered by education charity Young Money, which is part of charity Young Enterprise.

 They are based on the original English Your Money Matters textbook, which Martin funded solely with a donation of £325,000 to Young Money.
-English secondary schools received 340,000 copies in 2018, while 15,450 copies have been delivered to schools in Northern Ireland to date (again, the Northern Irish version was jointly funded by Martin and MAPS).
+English secondary schools received 340,000 copies in 2018, while 15,450 copies have been delivered to schools in Northern Ireland to date and 16,500 copies have been delivered to schools in Wales, with copies available in both English and Welsh (again, the Northern Irish and Welsh version was jointly funded by Martin and MAPS).
 Digital copies can also be downloaded for free (see the links above).

 Martin: 'Young people are professionals at learning.
 If you want to break the cycle of debt, they're the best place to start'